What is the main source of law authorising this entity form?

 Is the entity subject to any statutory (external) auditor obligations?

 The general assembly of partners can require external audits of the financial statements.
-The Ministry of Finance revenues administration service (“Servicio de Administracion de Rentas”) (the “SAR”) requires an external audit for the purposes of taxes payable to the State of Honduras
+The Ministry of Finance Revenues Administration Service (Servicio de Administración de Rentas) (the SAR) requires an external audit for the purposes of taxes payable to the State of Honduras.

 Requirements to appoint other persons (officers, secretary, internal auditor / accountants).
 If so, what are their functions?
 Are there any residency requirements?

-There are other board members such as:
+There are other persons such as:

-• Photocopy of the foreigner registration certificate issued by the General Direction of Migration and Foreigners (“Direccion General de Migracion y Extranjeria”).
+- Photocopy of the foreigner registration certificate issued by the General Direction of Migration and Foreigners (Dirección General de Migración y Extranjeria).

-• Identification Card as a foreigner issued by the General Direction of Migration and Foreigners (“Direccion General de Migracion y Extranjeria”).
+- Identification Card as a foreigner issued by the General Direction of Migration and Foreigners (Dirección General de Migracion y Extranjeria).

-• Contract or proof of job offer issued by the employer who has him employed or who will provide him with work.
+- Contract or proof of job offer issued by the employer who has him employed or who will provide him with work.

-• Application to the General Direction of Migration and Foreigners (“Direccion General de Migracion y Extranjeria”).
+- Application to the General Direction of Migration and Foreigners (Direccion General de Migracion y Extranjeria).

-• Law stamps.
+- Law stamps.

 What is the title designated for 'ownership interests' (e.g. shares, quota, interests, membership)?